-Cañada College follows a dual approach to learning outcomes.
-Student Learning Outcomes (SLOs) are statements about what students will know, feel or be able to do as a result of an educational experience.
-At Cañada College, SLOs exist at the course, program and institutional (General Education) level.
-Direct assessment is done at the course and program levels, as well as with curriculum maps demonstrating alignment from the course up through program and institutional levels.
-Campus-wide institutional assessments are conducted each spring semester.
+Cañada College has a dual approach to outcomes assessment:

-Services Area outcomes (SAOs) are statements describing what the student services and administrative units intend to achieve in support of student learning.
+- Student Learning Outcomes (SLOs) are statements about what students will know, feel or be able to do as a result of an educational experience.
+SLOs exist at the course, program and institutional (General Education) level.
+Direct assessment through formative and summative assessments, assignment grades, and assessment of student learning outcomes is done at the course and program levels, as well as with curriculum maps demonstrating alignment from the course up through program and institutional levels.
+Each spring, the college uses multiple measures to assess institutional learning outcomes. - Services Area outcomes (SAOs) are statements describing what the student services and administrative units intend to achieve in support of student learning.
 Assessment of SAOs may come in the form of surveys across student services and administrative units related to "client satisfaction."